Guinakit

-The guinakit, alternatively spelled as ginakit, refers to a Moro boat which was used by royalty.
+The guinakit, alternatively spelled as ginakit, refers to a Maguindanaon boat which was used by royalty.
 It was historically used to navigate the coastal and inland waters of Mindanao.

-Guinakit comes from the Maguindanao word for a "convoy of boats".
+Guinakit comes from the Maguindanaon word for a "convoy of boats".

 A fluvial parade of guinakit is customary for the Shariff Kabunsuan Festival which commemorates the arrival of Sharif Kabungsuwan in mainland Mindanao and the introduction of Islam in the area.
 Kabunsuan, a missionary, is believed to have rode a guinakit.
 It is also the feature of the Pakaradyan Festival, a festival commemorating the establishment of the town of Malapatan in Sarangani province.